BlueWhaleLab/GenSG/README.md

 ### Discriminative Task

-Evaluate how well a model infers the original goal from an given action sequence:
+Evaluate how well a model infers the original goal from a given action sequence:

 ```bash
 python main_dis.py \